Justyna1929/Justyna1929/README.md

-### Justyna Sulisz
+### About me
 ---

-My name is Justyna and I'm from Poland 🇵🇱
+My name is Justyna and I'm from Poland 🇵🇱, currently living in China 🇨🇳

 I am an inspiring Data Analyst, and master of Landscape Architecture.
 After graduating from university, my life took a decidedly different course.
 Currently, I am in the process of changing my working profile.
 I am interested in data analytics, especially in data visualization, which I notice is very similar what I already did in my university.